Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Concluding remarks

-We leave several comments about the link to blow-up behavior arising in the suspension bridge problem.
-As noted in Section \ref{section-remark-intro}, it is proved in \cite{DALP2015} with the computer assistance that there is an unstable hyperbolic periodic orbit $\Gamma = \{w(t)\}$ expressing an asymptotic behavior of blow-up behavior for (\ref{suspension}) with specific $k$ and $f$.
+} We leave several comments about the link to blow-up behavior arising in the suspension bridge problem.
+As noted\KMa{,} it is proved in \cite{DALP2015} with the computer assistance that there is an unstable hyperbolic periodic orbit $\Gamma = \{w(t)\}$ expressing an asymptotic behavior of blow-up behavior for (\ref{suspension}) with specific $k$ and $f$.
 It is then conjectured in \cite{DALP2015} that, for the appropriately transformed dynamics from the problem of the form (\ref{suspension}), {\em the boundary of the basin of attraction of the origin coincides with $W^s(\Gamma)$}.
-A consequence of the conjecture is the existence of a three dimensional manifold which \lq\lq separates" the phase space and for which solutions with initial conditions taken on one side of the manifold blow-up in finite time while on the other side, solutions converge to the origin.
+A consequence of the conjecture is the existence of a three dimensional manifold which \lq\lq separates" the phase space and for which solutions with \KMa{initial points} taken on one side of the manifold blow-up in finite time while on the other side, solutions converge to the origin.
 In the present paper, we have focused on unstable, in particular saddle-type, blow-up solutions which can extract the above nature.
-We have revealed here that unstable blow-up solutions, even with the simpler asymptotic behavior than \cite{DALP2015}, can separate the phase space so that initial points on one side determine time-global solutions, while those on the other side induce blow-up solutions.
-Our examples show that trajectories inducing the above separation are not always saddle-type blow-up solutions or their stable manifold itself, but bounded global trajectories connecting saddle-type blow-up solutions.
-We have called the collection of global trajectories connecting saddle-type (unstable) blow-up solutions {\em the blow-up separatrix}.
-The global nature of the blow-up separatrix can be explained through connecting orbits for dynamical systems through compactifications and time-scale desingularizations.
-We believe that the separatrix can characterize the \lq\lq boundary" of the basin of attraction mentioned in \cite{DALP2015}.
+We have revealed here that \KMa{saddle-type} blow-up solutions, even with the simpler asymptotic behavior than \cite{DALP2015}, can separate the phase space so that initial points on one side determine \KMa{global-in-time} solutions, while those on the other side induce blow-up solutions. \KMa{We have mainly investigated asymptotic behavior of solutions near a chain of connecting orbits for desingularized vector fields including saddles on the horizon, like $C_{sep}$ given in (\ref{Csep}) for (\ref{KK-desing}), and shown that $C_{sep}$ triggers the above significantly different asymptotic behavior among solutions.
+In particular, $C_{sep}$ have played a role as a separatrix among solutions for the original vector field.} We believe that \KMa{such invariant objects} can characterize the \lq\lq boundary" of the basin of attraction mentioned in \cite{DALP2015}.